WildSphee/fly_brain_food/docs/science.md

 * **Forward** is `tanh((left + right − 40 Hz) / 38 Hz)`.
 The circuit's descending
-  population sits around 61 Hz combined, so the earlier `tanh(sum / 25)` was pinned at 0.98 in *every* condition including zero sensory input — a constant, not a readout.
+  population sits around 61 Hz combined, so the earlier `tanh(sum / 25)` was pinned at 0.98 in *every* condition including zero sensory input, making it a constant rather than a readout.
 The offset and scale place the operating band inside the responsive part of tanh.
 Below ~40 Hz combined the command is zero, so the fly does not fly during the first second of neural time while the circuit ignites.
 * **Turn** is decoded from the deviation of the left/right balance from its own slow running mean (~50 updates), not from the raw difference.
 The snapshot contains 136 right descending neurons against 122 left, with an 18% right-side excess of input